yuqiannemo/TalkTopia/README.md

 4. then type in "rails s"
 5. use url localhost:3000 to see the website

 maybe the above steps require the installation of certain things.
-I have included a video showing my website so please take a look.
+I have included a video in my write-up showing my website so please take a look.